insideout10/wordlift-docs/docs/overview.rst

 and make sure *commercial search* engines like Google, Bing, Yandex and Yahoo! receive  the structured data they need to properly index your contents.

+**WordLift** enriches the content/context of blog posts and pages by tagging, categorising, and/or classifying them in relationship to each other, to existing dictionaries, and/or to other openly available reference sources like DBpedia and Freebase.
+This means adding contextual information to web publishing contents in the form of universal identifier to *transform WordPress into a fully dynamic semantic architecture*.

 =================
 Why shall I publish my contents as Linked Open Data?
 =================